nhsconnect/national-authentication/pages/Technical Overview/Tech_KeyTerms.md

 ---
-title: Key Terms & Conepts for CAS
+title: Key Terms and Conepts used within CAS
 keywords: homepage
 sidebar: overview_sidebar
 permalink: Tech_KeyTerms.html
 toc: true
-summary: A brief introduction to Technical Overview of Care Access Service (CAS).
+summary: A brief definition of Key Terms/Concepts for Care Access Service (CAS).
 ---

-### Key Terms
+### Key Terms/Concepts

 The following key terms are used in the rest of site: